davidmfoley/node-trucker/README.md

 ```-q, --quiet``` suppress output

 ```-e, --exclude``` Add file glob pattern to ignore to those found in the `.gitignore` file.
 Repeat this options to add many patterns.

-# Supported file types

-Trucker supports javascript and coffeescript source files.
-It can handle projects that have both of these file types intermixed.

 # Ignored files